8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

        #getProxyAdmin
          ✓ returns proxyAdmin as admin of the proxy
        #changeProxyAdmin
-         ✓ fails to change proxy admin if its not the proxy owner ✓ changes proxy admin (53ms)
+         ✓ fails to change proxy admin if its not the proxy owner (40ms) ✓ changes proxy admin (61ms)
        #getProxyImplementation
          ✓ returns proxy implementation address
        #upgrade
          with unauthorized account
-           ✓ fails to upgrade (40ms)
+           ✓ fails to upgrade
          with authorized account
-           ✓ upgrades implementation (61ms)
+           ✓ upgrades implementation (67ms)
        #upgradeAndCall
          with unauthorized account
-           ✓ fails to upgrade (47ms)
+           ✓ fails to upgrade (43ms)
          with authorized account
            with invalid callData
-             ✓ fails to upgrade (49ms)
+             ✓ fails to upgrade (54ms)
            with valid callData
              ✓ upgrades implementation (77ms)

      TransparentUpgradeableProxy
-       ✓ cannot be initialized with a non-contract address (48ms) without initialization
+       ✓ cannot be initialized with a non-contract address (46ms) without initialization
          when not sending balance
            ✓ sets the implementation address